Nova Villa

-Novelita Acosta Villanueva Gallegos (born April 16, 1946), known professionally as Nova Villa, is a Filipino actress.
+Novelita Acosta Villanueva Gallegos (born April 16, 1946), known professionally as Nova Villa, is a Filipino actress and comedian.
 Known primarily as the "Goddess of Comedy", she is regarded as one of the pillars in Philippine entertainment and is celebrated as one of the greatest Filipino comedians of all time.
-She has since appeared in over 150 films and has been prominent in situational comedies such as Chicks to Chicks (1971-1991), Home Along Da Riles (1992-2003) and Pepito Manaloto (2010-present).
+She has since appeared in over 150 films and has been prominent in situational comedies such as Chicks to Chicks (1971–1991), Home Along Da Riles (1992–2003) and Pepito Manaloto (2010–present).

 Among her many accolades includes the "Pro Ecclesia et Pontifice medal" bestowed by Pope Francis, the highest papal award the Vatican can give a layperson.
 She is the third actress with the most wins (4) at the PMPC Star Awards for TV in the "Best Comedy Actress" category.
 She was also honored with the Ading Fernando Lifetime Achievement Award, Manuel de Leon Award for Exemplary Achievement at the 37th Luna Awards, and the Helen Vela Lifetime Achievement Award for Comedy at the 2012 Golden Screen TV Awards.

 Career

-Villa began working in the entertainment industry at the age of 17, when she was discovered by Fernando Poe Jr. while accompanying her neighbor, the comedienne Chichay, on an errand at Premiere Productions.
-Apart from acting, Villa also worked as a broadcaster at Radio Veritas for 14 years.
+Film career

+In 2024, Villanueva shared on Lutong Bahay that she began her showbiz career after being discovered by the late Fernando Poe Jr..
+According to Villa, she was 17 years old when her neighbor, comedian Chichay of Sampaguita Pictures, brought her to Premiere Productions in the 1960s.
+While waiting in the canteen, she noticed Poe arriving in a white Cadillac and was immediately captivated by him.
+Poe's production manager, Ben Esteva, later approached Villanueva and asked if she wanted to become an actress.
+After she accepted, she was instructed to report for a film shoot the next day.
+Fellow actress Dang Cruz revealed that Villanueva eventually became Poe's leading lady in one of his projects.
+In a 2023 interview, Villanueva described Poe as her favorite leading man.
+In May, she received the Iconic Movie Actress of Philippine Cinema award at the FAMAS Awards.
+Villanueva has also appeared in several GMA Network's programs, including Pepito Manaloto (2012–present), Inday Will Always Love You (2018), and Mulawin vs. Ravena (2017).

+Radio broadcasting

+Apart from acting, Villanueva also worked as a broadcaster at Radio Veritas for 14 years.
+She served as co-host of the station's radio program Breakfast with Tabuneknek alongside Orly Punzalan beginning in 1978.
+Villanueva stated in February 1986 that she decided against receiving any salary for her radio work at Radio Veritas, with her belief that people in the entertainment industry should alot "a little of our time to help nurture good values among Filipinos."

 Political views

-During the 1986 snap presidential election, Villa regularly campaigned for the reelection of president Ferdinand Marcos under Kilusang Bagong Lipunan, alongside other film industry personalities.
+During the 1986 snap presidential election, Villanueva regularly campaigned for the reelection of president Ferdinand Marcos under Kilusang Bagong Lipunan, alongside other film industry personalities.
+However, soon after the election, she shared to WE Forum that she changed her mind on Marcos, stating that "I've been campaigning for the KBL and I've been joining them in rallies but I thought that God must help me decide.
+And I am glad He gave me enlightenment."